Missouri DWI Laws

 The Consequences of Drugged Driving

 The penalties for a DWI conviction are serious-even if you were only under the influence of a prescription or OTC medication when you were arrested.
-DWI Missouri offenders who are convicted can face possible jail time, fines, license suspension or revocation, probation, mandatory enrollment in DWI school, and a number of other consequences.
+Driving while intoxicated Missouri offenders who are convicted can face possible jail time, fines, license suspension or revocation, probation, mandatory enrollment in DWI school, and a number of other consequences.

 Have you been accused of drugged driving?
 If so, the attorneys at The Missouri DWI & Criminal Law Center can help.
-Our skilled criminal defense attorneys have years of experience helping clients reach favorable outcomes in complex DWI cases.
+Our skilled criminal defense attorneys have years of experience in helping clients reach favorable outcomes in complex driving while intoxicated cases.

 Missouri DWI Laws 2015: Out of State DWI

-If you are arrested for DUI in a state other than the one in which you live, that arrest could very well follow you back to your home state.
+If you are arrested for driving under the influence (DUI) in a state other than the one in which you live, that arrest could very well follow you back to your home state.
 Most states, including Missouri, participate in the Driver License Compact and/or the Nonresident Violator Compact, which are interstate agreements that facilitate contact between states to share driving records and driving-related arrests in each state.
 While this process is not automatic, it commonly does happen among states who are members of the agreement.

-For residents of Missouri, this means that if they commit an out-of-state DUI, Missouri will treat their DUI convictions such as if they had been Missouri convictions.
-Specifically, eight points will be assessed to your license by DOR, just as if you had been convicted of a DWI in Missouri.
-You also will be subject to a 90-day license suspension; after serving 30 days of the suspension you will become entitled to limited driving privileges, just as if you received a first-time DWI Missouri.
-Following your suspension, you will have to meet the same criteria to have your license reinstated as if you had been convicted of DWI in Missouri.
+For residents of Missouri, this means that if they commit an out-of-state DUI offense, Missouri will treat their DUI convictions as if they had been MO convictions.
+Specifically, eight points will be assessed to your license by DOR, just as if you had been convicted of a Missouri DWI.
+You also will be subject to a 90-day license suspension; after serving 30 days of the suspension, you will become entitled to limited driving privileges, just as if you received a first DWI offense in Missouri.
+When you have your license suspended, you will have to meet the same criteria to have your license reinstated as if you had been convicted of driving while intoxicated.